Have you been to a job fair recently? You probably should have.

 19) Compare companies and go deeper

-Company representatives are supposed represent everything the company is about.
+Company representatives are supposed to represent everything the company is about.
 The first impression they make on you should have an impact on you deciding whether to spend your precious time chasing them for a job.
 After meeting the different companies at the fair, choose to go back for a second impression at the companies that deserve more of your time.

 20) Network and make contacts